OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

       it may be useful to create GeoPackage datasets matching the expections of other software or profiles (such as the DGIWG-GPKG profile).

+-  .. co:: METADATA_TABLES
+      :choices: YES, NO
+      :since: 3.8

+      Defines whether to add the metadata system tables.
+      By default, they are created on demand.
+      If NO is specified, they are not created, even if metadata is set.
+      If YES is specified, they are always created.

 Other options are available for raster.
 See the :ref:`GeoPackage raster <raster.gpkg>` documentation page.